Obama Foundation: Barack Obama Presidential Center

 The foundation's major project as of March 2018 is to oversee the creation of the planned presidential library of former president Obama.
 In May 2015, the foundation, along with Chicago mayor Rahm Emanuel, announced the development of the center and its location in the Jackson Park neighborhood of Chicago's South Side.
 The planning process met with criticism from some local leaders who questioned the benefit for the surrounding area and did not feel the community was sufficiently involved.
 On February 26, 2019, Chicago residents voted to require a community benefits agreement in order to make the Center official, something to which the Obama Foundation has objected.

 Updated plans were released in 2019, with some changes based on feedback.
 The complex includes four buildings, with a museum, public space, public library branch, and athletic center.
 It was designed by the architectural firm Tod Williams Billie Tsien.

 Construction on the 19.3-acre campus is expected to top out in April 2024, and be completed in October 2025.

+Some of the Obama Foundation's programs will be headquartered at the new Presidential Center.

 Scholarships and programs

-In February 2018 the foundation announced it had begun a scholarship program at the University of Chicago.
+In February 2018, the foundation announced it had begun a scholarship program at the University of Chicago.
 The scholarships are awarded to 25 American and international master's students in the Harris School of Public Policy in an effort to cultivate leadership through the Presidential Center.
 It covers the students' tuition and living expenses while they work with the foundation and take classes.
 It also began sponsoring fellowships called Obama Foundation Scholars at Columbia University, Obama's alma mater.
 In its first year, 2018, the non-degree-granting program paid the expenses and provided a stipend for 12 international students.